kermit666/kermit666.github.com/javascript.md

         console.log(a)

 ### Labels
-Similarly to gotos in C, labels can be added to any command in JS.
+Similarly to GOTOs in C, labels can be added to any command in JS.
 Commands that can jump to these labels are:

  - break